-If you’ve been in and around Newcastle City Centre lately, chances are you’ll have taken a stroll through the multi-million-pound investment, that has been opening up and revealing restaurant by restaurant, in the Grey’s Quarter.
+If you’ve been in and around Newcastle City Centre lately, chances are you’ll have taken a stroll through the multi-million-pound investment, that has been opening up and revealing restaurant by restaurant.
+Known as the Grey’s Quarter.

 And did they?